 Company outlook towards cost management

-Varindra shared the new models the companies might adapt to where remote work culture scenes may become the new standard.
+Varindra shared the new models the companies might adapt to where remote work culture scenes may become the new normal in human capital space.

 - Companies will have a rapid shift of focus on the deliverables rather than employee attendance.

 - Organizations would require to centre their goals towards assigning best remote support towards a project rather than keeping track of attendance or headcount mappings.

 - Organisations would adapt to smaller local spaces that would hold a limited workforce that essentially cannot carry work from a remote scene.